pluralsight/guides/draft/front-end-javascript/react-vs-angular-2/article.md

  In terms of memory management, React outperforms Angular 2 by using three times less memory after pageload (15.30ms vs. 4.75ms) and two times less memory when adding new elements to the DOM ( 21.10ms vs 10.67ms).

  **Even though React is a clear winner, the results cannot be considered absolutely fair**.
 Angular 2 is still under development and the focus is not on optimizing the speed but rather fixing bugs and polishing features.

 # Cross-platform integration

-NativeScript vs React Native
+The cross-platform development world has made a huge leaps since the massive adoption of mobile devices.
+For both Angular 2 and React, WebView-based tools for building cross-platform mobile applications are a thing of the past.

+There are two tools that allow building of cross-platform applications with native capabilities - [NativeScript](https://www.nativescript.org/) and [React Native](https://facebook.github.io/react-native/)

+NativeScript is built by [Telerik (now Progress)](http://www.telerik.com/) with the intention to enable native mobile applications to be built with Angular 2.
+Even though it has [8k](https://github.com/NativeScript/NativeScript) starts on Github, NativeScript is mature and comes with great documentation and numerous extensions.
+It preaches a "write once, run everywhere" methodology of developing cross-platform applications.
+Even though this is an efficient approach, it does not enable to use many platform-specific UI features.

+React Native is developed by Facebook to give React native capabilities.
+Compared to NativeScript, React Native is still young but quite popular and maturing quickly, boasting over [37k](https://github.com/facebook/react-native) stars on GitHub.
+React Native uses a "learn once, write anywhere" approach to developing cross-platform applications.
+Instead of attempting to generalize different platforms like NativeScript does, Rect Native embraces their differences, offering different ways to construct UI for the different platforms.
+Recently, the Angular 2 team has started adopting React Native, [making a renderer for it](https://github.com/angular/react-native-renderer).

 # Adoption
-[Angular 2](https://github.com/angular/angular) is just shy of 16K stars on Github, currently in RC6.
-There is a [tracker](https://splintercode.github.io/is-angular-2-ready/)  that counts how many issues are left until Angular 2 is ready for release.
+[Angular 2](https://github.com/angular/angular) is just shy of 16K stars on Github.
+There is a [tracker](https://splintercode.github.io/is-angular-2-ready/)  that counts how many issues are left until Angular 2 is ready for release, with hopes this to happen until thethe end of 2016.
 Even though Angular 2 is relatively young, its community is maturing fast, mostly because many Angular 1 developers are startng to switch to Angular 2.
 There are already [around 6500](https://github.com/search?l=TypeScript&p=3&q=angular+2&type=Repositories&utf8=%E2%9C%93) repositories on Github that contain "Angular 2" and are written in TypeScript.

-[React](https://github.com/facebook/react),on the other hand, is almost at 50K stars on Github.
+[React](https://github.com/facebook/react), on the other hand, is almost at 50K stars on Github.
 There are [76,122](https://github.com/search?l=JavaScript&p=1&q=react&ref=searchresults&type=Repositories&utf8=%E2%9C%93) repositories  containing the word "react" in them - over ten times more than what Angular 2 has.
-Still, one of the big reasons for the large number of repositories is that React come with just a few built-in functionalities and relies on its community to provide it with the needed tooling.
+Still, one of the big reasons for the large number of repositories is that React comes with just a few built-in functionalities and relies on its community to provide it with the needed tooling to develop full-scale applications.